thompson-dean/thompson-dean/README.md

 ## iOS Developer/ Musician/ English -> Japanese translator.

-- I’m currently learning iOS Dev(SwiftUI/UIKit) - completed PaulHudson's [100 Days of SwiftUI](https://github.com/thompson-dean/100-Days-of-SwiftUI).
+- Lifelong long learner putting in the hard yards each day to become a better iOS developer (completed PaulHudson's [100 Days of SwiftUI](https://github.com/thompson-dean/100-Days-of-SwiftUI) and 100 Days of Swift.
 - 2022 Goals: Release my first app [Poetic](https://github.com/thompson-dean/Poetic) (Completed!) and a language learning app on the Apple App Store.
+- Also like to play around with Kotlin and Android Studio for fun.
 - Fun Facts: Been living in japan for the almost 6 years and speak fluent Japanese.

 ### Connect with me: